 (BTW, the spending for WWI resulted in a severe economic contraction 1920-1921, with unemployment rates that rivaled those of the Great Depression.
 However, there was different thinking in Washington nearly 100 years ago.
 The government cut spending, cut taxes and in less than two years the economy was growing again.)

 One might say that “in less than two years” — with massive money creation — the economy was coming out of the Great Recession.
 But, that policy led to still more debt and covered up debts that would have been liquidated had not the Fed implemented Quantitative Easing.
 Further, recovery from the Great Recession via the massive money creation policy took years, not the two years’ recovery seen in 1920-1921 downturn.

 When government cuts taxes and spending, those resources — both the dollars and the resources consumed by the government — can be reallocated in the private sector where real growth happens.
 Governments do not create wealth; it consumes wealth.

-This fiscal year interest alone on the national debt will be in the $1.2 trillion range.
+This fiscal year the deficit will be in the $1.2 trillion range and will climb higher if the economy slows.
 If interest rates continue to rise — as the Fed has promised — servicing debt (paying interest) will burden all the excessive debt taken on since 2008.
 Higher interest rates often are followed by economic declines.